 The subsequent validation will be limited to a single aircraft serial number to allow the aircraft to be imported and to be issued a Certificate of Airworthiness.
 This validation is not transferrable to or amendable with another serial number.

 EASA will charge this activity in accordance with Commission Regulation (EU) No 319/2014 and the applicable fee is set at one working hour per application.

 Download application form FO.CERT.00134 - Application for validation of FAA STC classified as Basic and limited to one s/n

 What is the procedure for validations of FAA STCs classified as basic?

 A fast track procedure is in place for validations of FAA STCs classified as basic.
-According to the revision 5 of the Technical Implementation Procedure (TIP), basic STCs are accepted by EASA without further technical review.
-However, the issuance of the EASA STC can take place only after the FAA STC has been issued and the complete technical data package has been submitted to EASA including the FAA concurrence letter classified as basic.
+According to the revision 6 of the Technical Implementation Procedure (TIP), basic STCs are accepted by EASA without further technical review.
+However, the issuance of the EASA STC can take place only after the FAA STC has been issued and the complete technical data package has been submitted to EASA including the FAA concurrence letter containing the classification of basic.